travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

 `Travis Server` currently performs several related functions:

  * Accepts incoming `build requests`.
 This will soon be extracted into a separate service, `Travis Listener`.
- * Servers Ember.js-powered frontend application that you can see in action on [travis-ci.org](http://travis-ci.org)
+ * Serves Ember.js-powered frontend application that you can see in action on [travis-ci.org](http://travis-ci.org)
  * Serves API requests (build statuses, build status badges, CI tray requests and more)

 TBD: link to separate guide